absoftware/laravel-breeze-blade/README.md

 [http://localhost/login](http://localhost/login) to verify if it works.
 If there is visible login form then all is fine.
 We get login and registration forms almost for free.

+## Mandatory email verification

+Please change source code like in commit [22c0f21](https://github.com/absoftware/laravel-breeze-blade/commit/22c0f2114ff7f6bf75a7d7ba075ccca333838461).
+Later please register some new user at url [http://localhost/register](http://localhost/register).
+You will receive verification link in the service **Mailpit** at url [http://localhost:8025](http://localhost:8025) where you can click verification link.

+**All is done.
+We can use this as a base for our project getting all authentication forms for free.**